OleVik/riloadr-wordpress/riloadr-for-wordpress/README.txt

 * **Mirrors the original**: The rest of the features are equivalent to the ones at <a href="https://github.com/tubalmartin/riloadr">https://github.com/tubalmartin/riloadr</a>

 = Compatability =
 This technique is tested to work with WordPress 3.3.2+, but should theoretically be backwards compatible to 3.0.
+Please note that any cache-plugins are likely to interfere with this plugin, and may require debugging.

 As per [tubalmartin/riloadr](https://github.com/tubalmartin/riloadr) the following browsers have been tested: